 Often, states have oversimplified laws that do not take a child’s weight or height into consideration.
 For example, in Texas, the child occupant laws simply state that all children under the age of eight must be in an age-appropriate seat.
 Some states, like Alabama, have laws that only require children to be in a child restraint system until the age of six.

 - The longer the better.
-The longer you keep your children rear facing the safer they will be.
+The longer you keep your children rear-facing the safer they will be.
 Sixty percent of car accidents are frontal impacts.
-When a child is in a rear-facing seat, the force of the crash is more equally diffused along the shell of the car seat and the neck and spine stay in line.
-Children in rear facing seats are five times safer than their front facing counterparts.
+When a child is in a rear-facing seat, the force of the crash is more equally diffused along with the shell of the car seat and the neck and spine stay in line.
+Children in rear-facing seats are five times safer than their front-facing counterparts.

 - Read the instruction manual.
 Follow the height and weight requirements specified on your child’s car seat.
 Generally, infant seats with five-point harnesses have a height limit of 19”-32” and weight limits of 22-30 pounds.

 - One inch rule.
 It is impossible to give a height limit on car seats because children’s body differ in growth.
 To know if your child has reached the maximum height of their car seat, remember that there should be at least one inch between the top of a child’s head and the top of the car seat.